Social Security Disability (SSDI) Benefits Information & Assistance

 Cancer

-While many different types of cancer will qualify to receive benefits, your approval process for benefits will depend on the type, stage
+While many different types of cancer will qualify to receive benefits, your approval process for benefits will depend on the type of cancer.

 Spine Disorders

-Every day you participate in activities that can put a tremendous amount of strain on your spine.
-Things from sitting for extended periods
+Every day you participate in activities that can put a tremendous amount of strain on your spine, such as sitting for extended periods.

 Heart Disorders

-If you have recently been diagnosed with a severe heart condition and are unable to work, you may qualify to receive Social Security Disability (SSD)
+If you have recently been diagnosed with a severe heart condition and are unable to work, you may qualify to receive benefits.

 Digestive Disorders

 Do you suffer from a digestive system condition that is so severe it has left you unable to work?
-If so, you may qualify to receive social
+If so, you may qualify to receive benefits.

 Frequently Asked Questions